TakingCareofBusiness/Algorithm-Practice-2024/test.md

 }
 ```

-this is the iteration part of the algorithm
+this is the iteration part of the algorithm, where the amount of times the algorithm runs is set

 ```javascript
 for (let i = 0; i <= random; i++)